5 Steps to Enable Your Sales Team for Cloud GTM

 Read More: Why Cloud Marketplaces Might Save Your Business

 Although some of that transition to the cloud may not be progressing as rapidly as it was, the momentum is still moving in that direction.
-As companies continue to migrate to the cloud, making software purchases via Cloud Marketplaces are expected to ramp up, as buyers begin to see the benefits (including simplified procurement) of purchasing software through a consolidated cloud budget.
-In fact, Tackle’s 2021 State of Cloud Marketplaces Report found that 61% of buyers said they had purchased software through one of the Cloud Marketplaces in the last year — a 39% increase over 2020.
+As companies continue to migrate to the cloud, making software purchases via Cloud Marketplaces are expected to ramp up, as buyers begin to see the benefits (such as simplified procurement) of purchasing software through a consolidated cloud budget.

-The needle will continue to move, as 83% of buyers said they are likely or extremely likely to purchase through the Marketplace in the future.
+More buyers are coming to Marketplace, more budget is being allocated to the clouds, and more sellers are following the money, evident in the fact that 83% plan to put more or significantly more focus and investment on Marketplace as part of a Cloud go-to-market strategy this year, according to Tackle’s State of Cloud Marketplaces Report.
 “We’re really seeing things start to accelerate,” said John Jahnke, Tackle CEO.
 “Over the next five years, you’ll continue to see the lines between cloud budget and enterprise software budgets start to blur, and that will turn into a trillion dollar super budget.”

 Despite some apparent caution around software spending, companies still intend to make the most of Cloud Marketplaces.
 “Even though there is more ‘thoughtfulness’ going into purchases, we’re still going to invest a whole lot more with the Cloud Providers this year than last,” said Mike.
 “Overall, our spend is significantly higher this year with the Cloud Providers and the Marketplace.”